 - A corporation that merges out of existence in a tax-free reorganization after the disposition of the Relinquished Property may complete the exchange and acquire the Replacement Property as the new corporate entity.
 TAM 9252001, PLR 200151017.

 - An Illinois land trust is a disregarded entity for IRC §1031 purposes, so an Illinois land trust beneficiary may exchange his beneficial interest in Relinquished Property held by the trust for Replacement Property vested in the beneficiary individually, or in a different Illinois land trust, as long as the Exchanger is the beneficiary.
 Rev. Rul.
 92-105.

-Adding a party to vesting, such as Relinquished Property held by husband, with Replacement Property acquired by husband and wife, can result in partial recognition of gain by the Exchanger husband.
+Adding a party to vesting, such as when the Relinquished Property is owned by one spouse and the Replacement Property will be acquired by both spouses, could result in partial recognition of gain by the spouse on title to the Relinquished Property.
 Divesting Relinquished Property held in one entity, such as a corporation, partnership, or multi-member LLC and acquiring the Replacement Property in a different corporation, partnership, or multi-member LLC, or in the shareholders, partners or members individually, will disqualify the exchange because the exchange is being completed by a different taxpayer than the one starting the exchange.
 However, conversion of a general partnership to an LP or an LLC during the Exchange Period will not disqualify the exchange.
 PLR 99935065.

 To avoid disqualifying the exchange, the Exchanger should not make any changes in the vesting of the Relinquished or Replacement Properties prior to or during the exchange.
 Exchangers are cautioned to consult with their tax or legal advisors regarding how their vesting issues will impact the structure of their exchange before they transfer the Relinquished Property.
 Proper planning and negotiation can make the difference between a successful exchange and a taxable problem.